 Figure 1 shows a simple schematic of the processes we assume to be at play when predicting object motion during self-motion: the organism first estimates its own motion in the environment from the various sources of information available to it.
-Based on this self-motion estimate, it then makes a prediction about the retinal motion this self-motion would be expected to create.
-The predicted retinal motion is then subtracted from the total observed retinal motion and any remaining motion is attributed to the object[15,16][10].
-This step adds noise to the velocity estimate because the self-motion estimate is noisier than retinal input [20].
-The further motion of the object would then be predicted based on this estimate of the object velocity.
+Based on this self-motion estimate, the organism then makes a prediction about the retinal motion that this self-motion would be expected to create.
+The predicted retinal motion is then subtracted from the total observed retinal motion and any remaining motion is attributed to the object, a process we call “multisensory flow parsing” to distinguish it from the purely visual conceptualization of flow parsing brought forward by authors like Wertheim [15,16] or, more recently, Dupin and Wexler [10].
+This step adds noise to the velocity estimate because the self-motion estimate is noisier than the retinal input [20].
+The further trajectory of the object would then be extrapolated based on this estimate of its velocity.

 This schematic provides an overview over the general mechanism that might be at play when predicting future motion of an object observed during self-motion.
 Depending on the motion profiles of observer and object further complications may arise.
-For example, retinal speeds depend not only on the physical speeds and directions of observer and object, but also on the distance between them, and can therefore change systematically even when observer and object move at constant physical speed without changing direction.
+For example, retinal speeds depend not only on the physical speeds and directions of the observer and object but also on the distance between them and can therefore change systematically even when observer and object move at constant physical speed without changing direction.
 To obtain a veridical representation of the physical velocity of the object, the observer thus has to perform additional computations, including estimating their distance to the object, the direction of the object in relation to their own direction of motion, and the necessary transformations to obtain the physical object speed from these values [17].

-Some studies suggest that biases incurred while estimating motion, e.g., due to the Aubert-Fleischl effect which lowers the perceived speed of a target when an observer tracks it with their gaze [31], or due to low contrast in the stimulus [32], might transfer to biases in motion prediction based on these speed estimates[33–35]: when motion is predicted based on a biased motion estimate of the target, it would seem logical that the prediction reflects this bias in motion estimation.[36]
+Some studies suggest that biases incurred while estimating motion, e.g., due to the Aubert-Fleischl effect which lowers the perceived speed of a target when an observer tracks it with their gaze [31], or due to low contrast in the stimulus [32], might transfer to biases in motion extrapolation based on these speed estimates.
+It seems straight-forward that any biases and precision differences observed in the perception of speed would correlate perfectly with errors and precision differences in time-to-contact judgements.
+However, there are two complications: first, participants might integrate biased and less precise speed information obtained during self-motion with prior information they have formed in response to previous exposure to the stimulus.
+They might thus extrapolate motion biased on a combination of prior information and (biased and more variable) online information.
+Further, it has been reported that under certain circumstances perceptual judgements and action-related tasks can be based on separate cues (see, e.g., [33–35]).
+While it remains an appealing hypothesis, it should thus not be assumed that biases and variability differences in time-to-contact judgements reflect only biases and variability differences in speed estimation.
+Studying to what extent biases and variability differences in online information acquired while viewing a target influence the way we extrapolate its further motion will help us better understand the predictive mechanisms at play not only when the target is occluded or the observer averts their gaze from the target but also when timing interceptive actions accurately despite unavoidable neural delays [36].
 In the present study, we therefore investigate how biases in speed estimation elicited by visual self-motion impact the prediction of object motion.

-More specifically, we will test three hypotheses:
+More specifically, we will test three interconnected hypotheses: